sourcegraph/learn/posts/how-to-use-the-different-map-variants-of-java.md

 ## `Hashtable`

-Originally introduced in Java 1.2 and later added as part of the [Java Collections Framework](https://docs.oracle.com/javase/8/docs/technotes/guides/collections/overview.html).
+Originally introduced in Java 1.2, Hashtable was later added as part of the [Java Collections Framework](https://docs.oracle.com/javase/8/docs/technotes/guides/collections/overview.html).
 Out of the box, Hashtable is fully synchronized and therefore thread safe (for highly concurrent applications use `ConcurrentHashMap` instead) but on the downside, Hashtable does not accept `null` for keys or values.

-Let's consider what happens when `null` is added to a Hashtable.
+We implemented the generic Hashtable interface for our Map in the section above.
+Let's now consider what happens when `null` is added to a Hashtable.

 <PrismSyntaxHighlighter
 input={`import java.util.Map;